 In February 2023, CIM has expressed its support for the TCFD recommendations in order to officially announce its support for the international goals set forth in the Paris Agreement and its willingness to continue to promote efforts to reduce greenhouse gas emissions in order to contribute to climate change mitigation.

 CIM also participates in the TCFD Consortium, an organization of supporting companies in Japan.
-Through communication with supporting companies, CIM will deepen its knowledge on effective information disclosure and utilization of information, etc., and apply this knowledge to our efforts to address climate change-related issues.
+Through communication with supporting companies, CIM will deepen its knowledge on effective information disclosure and utilization of information, etc., and apply this knowled